yoloforks/dudes-talking-heads/README.md

 # Dudes

-> Animated dudes for chatters in your stream.
+> Animated dudes for chatters in your stream

 ## Install